weizi1991/short-link-app/readme.md

-Short Lnk
+##Short Link

-This is a short Lnk application, based on the meteor react framework.
+This is a Link shortener application, based on the meteor react framework.